In this section

-The dealer may retain a deposit of up to $100.
+If you cancel the contract within the cooling-off period, the dealer may retain a deposit of up to $100.

-The used car dealer may not sell a car offered as a trade-in until the end of the cooling off period.
+The used car dealer may not sell a car offered as a trade-in until the end of the cooling-off period.

-The warranty will not apply to:
+The warranty won't apply to:

 The warranty will not cover a defect in:

 The warranty also doesn't cover any defects caused by the buyer’s misuse or negligence, or damage from a car accident.

 If you think the car has a defect, you must: